sarahmarshy/pgen_definitions/README.md

 If the project builds, use the import commmand with the .ewp project file as a parameter.

+#####Note
-NOTE: The extension provided must be for of the tools that requires extra information about targets (Uvison, IAR, and Uvision5).
+The extension provided must be for of the tools that requires extra information about targets (Uvison, IAR, and Uvision5).
 The accepted extensions are '.uvproj', '.uvprojx', and '.ewp'.